 Since Francis Wood had her blog over on Google’s free blogging service Blogspot, I imagine her blog will be around for quite a while.
 Since there are no fees to pay to keep it online, it very well may be floating about the World Wide Internet Web for years to come.

 Since I have my blog on AQHost, a paid hosting site, I imagine it would only be around for a month or two after I kick the proverbial bucket and can no longer make the monthly payment.
 Then again, I pay my monthly hosting fee with an automatic credit card payment.
 Maybe it would continue taking up Internet space, at least until my card was canceled.

-And what happens to your Twitter, MySpace, and Facebook page when you are now longer sucking oxygen?
+And what happens to your Twitter, MySpace, and Facebook page when you are no longer sucking oxygen?
 I’m not so sure that I like the idea of my Facebook or Twitter page living longer than me.
-Maybe there should be some kind of deadman’s switch that requires you to log-on once a week.
+Maybe there should be some deadman’s switch that requires you to log-on once a week.
 If you don’t, you will be presumed dead.
-I don’t want to die and have my fake friends on Twitter and Facebook leaving fake messages about my demise.
+I don’t want to die and have my fake friends on Twitter and Facebook, leaving fake messages about my demise.